Parliamentary.ai

 Overview

-This bill mandates OFCOM (the UK communications regulator) to produce annual reports recommending the establishment of an Online Harms Reduction Regulator.
-These reports will detail a proposed "duty of care" for online platforms to protect users and others from various forms of online harm.
+This bill mandates OFCOM (the Office of Communications) to produce annual reports recommending the establishment of an Online Harms Reduction Regulator.
+These reports will detail a proposed "duty of care" for online platforms, aiming to protect users and the wider public from various online harms.

 Description